lakshaysethi/Assignment_1_7420_ls/Assignment documents/discussion.md

 it isent accessable across different browsers session storage's scope is limited to the current tab in the browser and gets deleted when the tab is closed localStorage can store more data like 10 mb than sessionStorage (5mb)and local storage persistes until the user manually deletes it
-I think I used localStorages in my apps at https://goals.lakshaysethi.com
+I think I used localStorages in some of my  apps at https://lakshaysethi.com
 38. What is a library like Material-UI used for?
 Material UI has many premade ReactJS componets that we can use in our web apps on their website they say that thier goal is making React UIs development easier, better, and accessible to more people.